bpasanek/puzzlepoesis/README.md

 # Puzzle Poesis
 This is the main git for UVa's Puzzle Poetry group.
-A proper index web page can be visited here: WEB ADDRESS FORTHCOMING

 This repository will eventually house code for solving poetry puzzles (polyomino puzzles) and related puzzle-poem games.
 Currently this readme file narrowly addresses a project involving Shakespeare's "procreation" sonnets (Sonnets 1 to 17).